Trees (comics): Plot

 The narrative is divided into several points of view, all centered on the landing site of one of the Trees.
 Such locations include Rio de Janeiro, Mogadishu, New York City, "The City of Shu", Cefalù, and Spitsbergen.
 The individual stories, while featuring the Tree sites as settings, having varying degrees of explicit storytelling related to the Trees themselves.

 The first volume, In Shadows, divides attention between an Italian woman involved reluctantly with a group of neo-fascists, an African leader hoping to use the Trees as a source of military leverage over neighboring nations, and a young Chinese artist from rural farmland joining an eclectic urban art collective.
 Finally, as a sort of core narrative, a science team researching a Tree in Norway finds mysterious black flowers growing near the base of the object, culminating in unexpected activity from the seemingly dormant Trees.

 The second volume Two Forests, also splits attention between narratives, primarily between a newly christened Mayor of New York City who has a personal subversive plan to take revenge on the city's establishment that nearly cost him his life when the Trees first touched down, and secondly, the sole survivor of the Norway science expedition from the first volume is tasked by the British government to follow up on leads that the mysterious black flowers could be appearing at another Tree landing site.

 The third volume Three Fates focuses on Klara Voranova, a police sergeant in the small Russian town of Toska.
 A murdered body found at the base of a Tree sets off an investigation into the forces and corruption that control the isolated town.
 At the same time, a ghost from Klara's past gives some clues to the purpose of the Trees.

 Reception

 The series has been positively reviewed.

-TV Adaptation
+Adaptation

-In 2016, Tom Hardy and NBCUniversal announced a television series adaptation is in early development.
+In 2016, Tom Hardy and NBCUniversal announced a television series adaptation of Trees to be in early development.